 Keep Everything Going the Same Direction

-If there's one thing we see novice Nerf wall builders do incorrectly all the time, it's aligning their blasters in random directions relative to each other.
+Novice Nerf wall builders often make the mistake of aligning their blasters in random directions relative to each other.
 Consistency is key in creating a display that is visually appealing, so this is a consideration that shouldn't be overlooked.
-And the best direction to align your blasters is usually the same as how they are aligned in store displays, which is left-to-right.
-This will help ensure the "deco" (or "decorated") side of the blaster is facing out.
+Align your blasters left to right, as they do for store displays.
+This direction nsures the "deco" (or "decorated") side of the blaster is facing out.

 04 of 10